-Although rooted in China, the lion dance has spread across East Asia, with each region adding their own local variations.
+Although rooted in China, the lion dance has spread across East Asia, with each region adding its own local variations.
 An array of styles abounds in Japan and Korea.
 In Indonesia, the lion dancers wear huge fur coats with hefty heads.
 The white and green snow lion is emblematic of Tibet, while the Fujian province created a demonic green lion to represent the invading Manchurians during the 17th century.

-Within China, the lion dance can be broadly divided in Northern and Southern styles.
+Within China, the lion dance can be broadly divided into Northern and Southern styles.
 The Northern lion is red and yellow with a shaggy fringe, and is usually performed with a male and female and sometimes little cubs.
 The Southern lion, originating from the Guangdong province, is the most common type seen on the international stage.
 They usually come with a fur trim and an array of flamboyant colors, and are further subdivided into the futsan and hoksan styles.
 The former is meant to look more aggressive and the latter more cat-like and playful.

 4. The lion dance was briefly banned in Hong Kong because rival gangs would conceal weapons in their costumes.

 During the Cultural Revolution, the lion dance was seen as primitive, so the tradition was purged from much of mainland China.
 The custom, however, thrived in Hong Kong, where students practiced it in martial arts schools.
 Because the lion dance takes many of its basic stances and movements from kung fu, schools would use it to show off their prowess to rival martial art academies.